 For more information, see our Guide to hospitals in Germany.

 Outpatient care in Germany is generally provided by doctors and specialists from individual or joint practices.
 You will also find many medical centers, both public and private, where various different health professionals operate.
 These can include GPs, medical specialists, physiotherapists, psychotherapists, and nurses.

 Pharmacies (Apotheke) are open 9am-6pm from Monday to Friday and 9am-12pm on Saturdays.
 They all provide addresses for services outside of opening hours.

 Medication does not always come with dosage instructions on the package.
 Make sure you ask your doctor when and how much you should take and write down the information so you have it later.
-Sometimes your pharmacist will also be able to tell you about dosages but they are less likely to speak English; if your German is not good, it’s easier to get information you need from your doctor.
+Sometimes your pharmacist will also be able to tell you about dosages, however they are less likely to speak English.
+If your German is not good, it is easier to get information you need from your doctor.